I - Anomaly

 “I appreciate the concern, but I didn’t counterfeit anything.
 It was given to me as change, all completely out of my control.”

-David stood up, an action that made me nervous.
+David stood.
+His action made me nervous.
 He was an exceptionally tall fellow, maybe a foot taller than I was.
 If I clocked in at six foot two inches, then David easily over seven feet tall.
 Should he want my coin, he could take it from me without much of a fight, especially with that cane as a weapon.
-I backed away, moving toward the door, prepared to run for my car where I would have the advantage.
+I backed away and moved toward the door.
+I was prepared to run for my car where I would have the advantage.
 The means to provide self-defense sat in a nook of my car’s trunk.
 Additionally, the speed of my 2002 Corvette versus David’s piece of shit circa 1977 Datsun would be no contest at all.

 “True, you didn’t.
 I get that.
 Possessin’ it with intent to defraud, that is a crime.”